thedevdojo/auth-website/content/docs/authentication-pages.md

 authenticationPages: true
 ---

-DevDojo Auth contains many pages that provide common authentication functionality.
+DevDojo Auth contains many pages that provide functionality for the most common authentication use cases.
 Below is a preview and overview of all the available authentication pages.

 ## Login